mvolkmann/MyUnixEnv/notes/VueNotes.md

   The keys are prop names and the values are their types.
   For example, `props: {name: String, age: Number}`.

+  It can also be an array of just prop names, but that bypasses type checking and isn't recommended.

   Prop values are passed in from parent components using attributes.
   When their values change, the component is updated rather than creating a new instance.